MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-operations-manager-integration-pack.md

 ---
 title: HP Operations Manager Integration Pack for System Center - Orchestrator
-description: The Integration Pack for HP Operations Manager is an add-on for System Center - Orchestrator that enables you to automate the consolidation and correlation of fault and performance events across you entire physical and virtual IT infrastructure. ms.custom: na ms.date: 04/04/2019 ms.prod: system-center
+description: The Integration Pack for HP Operations Manager is an add-on for System Center - Orchestrator that enables you to automate the consolidation and correlation of fault and performance events across your entire physical and virtual IT infrastructure. ms.custom: na ms.date: 04/04/2019 ms.prod: system-center